-As part of the cash management strategy of the business, the meters for the poultry sheds (1.73 MW) were migrated to an energy provider that specialises in rooftop FITs, further improving the service received and frequency of cash receipts by the Group as a generator.
+As part of the cash management strategy of the business, the meters for the solar installations on poultry sheds (1.73 MW) were migrated to an electricity off-taker that specialises in rooftop FITs, further improving the service received and frequency of cash receipts.
+This prompted the unlocking of £690k in aged accrued income.